 Another guy I know, he’s a priest at a local parish and is experiencing what a lot of us “professional Christians” experience, the inability to really dig in and share life with people.
 We were talking about his community group and he isn’t sure he can do the small group thing because there is an expectation that he would have the answers.
 There is also probably a bit of a compulsion to give the “right” answer if the wrong ones are being tossed about.
 This isn’t uncommon, i’ve felt it and so have many of my friends who are pastors and preachers.

 Now maybe you could still get a pay check form the church.
 Wear the collar and park in the clergy space at the hospital (there are some perks we don’t want to give up right!)
-But maybe we need to quit doing ministry and just start doing life people.
-Live in a way that should be standard for all Christians not just those that get paid for ministry.
-Maybe we should only do things as professional ministers that we would also do as professional bike messengers or professional lawyers or you fill in the blank.
+But maybe we need to quit doing ministry and just start sharing life with people.
+To start living in a way that should be standard for all Christians not just those that get paid for ministry.
+Maybe we should only do things as professional ministers that we would also do as professional bike messengers or professional lawyers or professional… you fill in the blank.
 If you wouldn’t do it when you weren’t getting paid, don’t do it JUST because you are.

 “So what do you do?”

 “Oh, i’m i just a dude.
 I happen to work at a church though.”